Certification of the proximal gradient method under fixed-point arithmetic for box-constrained QP problems: Obtaining error-bounds for Algorithm

 \subsection{Formal verification for fixed-point arithmetic}

 \cite{simic_tight_2022} consider the problem of estimating the numerical accuracy of algorithms in fixed-point arithmetic with variables of arbitrary precision and possibly non-deterministic values.
 The idea is to re-compute in a greater precision the result of each fixed-point operation, so that the numerical error can be estimated based on the difference between the two values; at the same time, the different errors are in turn accounted for and propagated through the re-computations.
 When sufficient precision is used to store the re-computed values, this yields an accurate error tracking for each variable at any point of the computation.
 The techniques relies on a bit-precise encoding to transform the sequences of operations under analysis into operations in integer arithmetic over vectors of bits; these are in turn encoded as a SAT formula that is satisfiable if and only if the algorithm under analysis exceeds a given bound on the numerical error.
 The technique is quite accurate in that it allows to formally verify arbitrarily tight bounds on the numerical error up to a given number of iterations.
-On the other hand, as observed by the authors, the required program unfolding pass along with the bit-vector encoding ends up introducing considerable overhead; the analysis can become quickly intractable, even for small problems and a few iterations.
+On the other hand, the required program unfolding pass along with the bit-vector encoding ends up introducing considerable overhead; the analysis can become quickly intractable, even for small problems and a few iterations.
+We note that this is not a problem in our case, as the algorithms that we need to analyze have been formulated so as to only require a single iteration.

 We now provide an illustrative example to introduce the concepts and notation relevant to this article.
 Consider Algorithm~\ref{alg:cseq:example} working under a given fixed-point precision $(p.q)$, where $r$ is a fixed-point variable, $\exact{r}$ is its ``exact'' counterpart and $\err{r}$ is its error, i.e., $\exact{r} = r + \err{r}$.
 The same applies for the other variables, such as $\mu$, whose exact value will generally differ from its value computed in fixed-point arithmetic due to the multiplication operations.
 The error of $r$ is propagated when computing the error of $\mu$, i.e., $\exact{\mu}$ will contain the value of $\sp{a}{a}$.
 We can perform assessments on the fixed-point variables, their errors and their exact values (as shown in Steps~\ref{alg:cseq:example:err} and \ref{alg:cseq:example:exact}) for all possible values of the non-deterministic inputs (variable $a$ in this case).
 If all the assessments are satisfied for all possible values of the non-deterministic variables then the procedure will return a \texttt{PASS}.
 Otherwise, it will return a \texttt{FAIL}.